 4. I am always ready to hear from her.

 As trivial as it may sound, the ding of a text message or the sight of her number showing up as a call on my phone is a welcome and coveted occurrence.
 I look forward to it because it tells me my daughter is still alive.
 She made it through the night, through one more dose of poison.

 Although not all encounters are pleasant and, admittedly, time off from some of our exchanges is also welcomed, those notifications on my phone are cherished sounds that help me get through my day when I do receive them.
 It is as important to me as any other aspect of my relationship with my addicted daughter.
 It’s the code or the sign that helps me hang on.

 5. I will never give up hope.

 My daughter is my world.
-She is my firstborn and she owns a piece of my soul that belongs only to her.
+She is my firstborn, and she owns a piece of my soul that belongs only to her.
 No matter how old your child is when they travel through this dark place, they are always your little boy or girl.
 Nothing can ever change that.
 I won't abandon my daughter’s heart because I simply can't.
 It's just not possible for me.
 Her affliction is like any other, and I wouldn't leave her if she had cancer or any other disease that threatened her life.
-I will gently guide her when she allows me to and keeping the home fires burning for the day she finally comes back to us.
+I will gently guide her when she allows me to keep the home fires burning for the day she finally comes back to us.